Learn one, forget three: How to use FuelPHP's Image class

 The rest is up to your preference

-By default, the image will be reloaded once you execute the save or output method.
+By default, the image is reloaded after executing the save or output method.

-If you want to use the same image again for some reason (for example, to save the output image),
+If for some reason you want to use the same image again (for example, saving an outputted image),

 'persistence' => true,